kalanicraig/community-archive-jekyll/pages/docs.md

 # Blog posts

-The kitchen-sink formatting sample is also [sample blog post]({{ site.baseurl }}/2022/05/15/a-sample-blog-post.html), which is linked from the site's main [blog-post list page](/blog).
+The kitchen-sink formatting sample is also a [sample blog post]({{ site.baseurl }}/2022/05/15/a-sample-blog-post.html), which is linked from the site's main [blog-post list page](/blog).

 If you'd prefer not to have a blog, but you want to keep the formatting-example post, edit the `_navigation.yml` file in your `_data` folder and remove the "Blog" entry.

 # Technical Guide
 {: .subheadline }

 ## File Tree

-These files are included in the
+These files are included in the Github package.
+To install as a theme gem, remove the .gemspec file.

+For a standard site with no digital exhibit, remove the `_items` folder, the `assets/items` folder, and the Collection entry in the `_navigation.yml` file.

+For a digital exhibit with no blog, remove the Blog entry in the `_navigation.yml` file.

 ```
 ├── LICENSE
 ├── README.md